-Finally, type $agm(1, 1 + 7 + O(7^{10}))$.
+Finally, type $agm(1, 1 + 7 + O(7^10))$.
 So we also have p-adic AGM.
 Note however that since the square root of a p-adic number is not in general an element of the same p-adic field, only certain p-adic AGMs can be computed.
 In addition, when p = 2, the congruence restriction is that agm(a,b) can be computed only when a/b is congruent to 1 modulo 16, and not 8 as could be expected.

-Now type ?3.
+Now type ?8.
 This gives you the list of all transcendental functions.
-Instead of continuing with more examples, we suggest that you experiment yourself with the list of functions.
-In each case, try integer, real, complex and p-adic arguments.
+Instead of continuing with more examples, we suggest that you experiment yourself with this list.
+Try integer, real, complex and p-adic arguments.
 You will notice that some have not been implemented (or do not have a reasonable definition).